3 min read

 Children who have been exposed to suicide before, have engaged in non-suicidal self-injury, LGBT and gender diverse children, Indigenous children and those who are in the care system or have a mental illness exhibit a greater risk of suicidal ideation.

-The fact that anyone can be at risk of committing suicide, it is important to understand some of the early warning signs so early intervention can hopefully prevent a tragedy.
+Given that anyone can be at risk of committing suicide, it is important to understand some of the early warning signs so that early intervention can hopefully prevent a tragedy.

 Why Would a Student Attempt or Commit Suicide?